MicrosoftDocs/ATADocs/ATADocs/ata-resources.md

 ## ATA settings

 The basic necessary settings in ATA are configured as part of the installation wizard.
-However, there are a number of other settings that you can configure to fine-tune ATA that make detections more accurate for your environment, such as SIEM integration and audit settings.
+However, there are a number of other settings that you can configure to fine-tune ATA that makes detections more accurate for your environment, such as SIEM integration and audit settings.

 [Audit settings](https://aka.ms/ataauditingblog) – Audit your domain controller health before and after an ATA deployment.